Overhead costs or General Conditions expenses are the most important variable impacting the profit margin of any construction process.

 Many people also tend to confuse the differences between quality assurance vs. quality control, the latter of which is typically done toward the end of a project.
 Again, QA is a proactive procedure, whereas QC is a reactive procedure to ensure the final product meets proper quality standards.

-While some benefits of quality assurance inspections may seem obvious, construction managers can benefit from a quality assurance inspection in several ways.
+While some of the benefits of quality assurance inspections may seem obvious, construction managers can also benefit.

 The Importance of Quality Assurance Inspections